Europe’s contentious deportations of Afghans grind to a halt as Taliban surge

 “My family left when I was little because the Taliban would have killed my parents,” he said.
 “How could I possibly go there now, if I don’t know the country, if the entire place is at war?”

 Hruby reported from Vienna.
-The Washington Post’s Martin Selsoe Sorensen in Copenhagen contributed to this report.
+The Washington Post’s Martin Selsoe Sorensen in Copenhagen, Denmark, contributed to this report.